 - maintaining the safety and reliability of the electricity network.

-Some planned outages for network maintenance will be delayed as we balance the need for social distancing with the need to maintain a safe and reliable power supply.
-These include:
+Some planned outages for network maintenance may be delayed as we balance the need for social distancing with the need to maintain a safe and reliable power supply.

-- Reviewing all planned work between 17 March and 17 April 2020 on a case-by-case basis to assess the risks for the community, staff and contractors.
-Additional controls such as site exclusion zones and extra protective clothing may be required, depending on the nature and location of the work.
-Some work will be delayed
+- Reviewing all planned work on a case-by-case basis to assess the risks for the community, staff and contractors.
+Additional controls such as site exclusion zones and extra protective clothing may be required, depending on the nature and location of the work

 - Extending timeframes for customers to have defects on private assets rectified